ideacrew/todo-interview/README.md

 # README

+_Please spend no more than two hours on this exercise._

 Instructions for rails take home:
 1. Clone this repo
 2. Complete the `#create` and `#update` actions in both controllers, making all the specs pass